willjthorp/lab-angular-recipes/README.md

 We've created an API endpoint for all ingredients, `/api/ingredients`.
 Create a new service for ingredients to make a request to this endpoint.

 In the **dish details component**, list all of these ingredients.
 Add a button to each ingredient called *add*.
 We will use this to add ingredients to a particular dish in the next iteration.
+In addition, for each ingredient add an input box for the _quantity_.

 ### Iteration 4 | Add Ingredient to Dish